-Dwayne Gumbs - Creative Director
+Dwayne Gumbs - Artistic Director

 Dwayne graduated in 2006 from Brunel University with a joint BA Hons in Drama / Film & Television studies.
 He then set about creating a platform to inspire and educate young people through the arts.
 After founding a drama group this later became Diverse Voices, a unique entity for young people to express themselves and access opportunities in the arts which would otherwise not be available to them.